fastify/fastify-circuit-breaker/README.md

 ```

 ### Options
-You can pass the following options during the plugin registration, in this way that values will be used in all the routes.
+You can pass the following options during the plugin registration, in this way the values will be used in all routes.
 ```js
 fastify.register(require('fastify-circuit-breaker'), {
   threshold: 3, // default 5